Livepixelz/mac-setup/README.md

 ## What Macbook do I have?

-In the 2022 setup video I was using the 2015 Macbook Pro.
-You can read more about it [here](https://everymac.com/systems/apple/macbook_pro/specs/macbook-pro-core-i7-2.5-15-dual-graphics-mid-2015-retina-display-specs.html)

-I am now using the 2021 14" Macbook Pro.
+I am using 2023 16" Macbook Pro.
 This setup works exactly the same on there.

 These are the specs at a glance:
-* Apple M1 Pro
+* Apple M2 Pro
-* 16GB RAM
+* 32GB RAM
-* 500GB SSD
+* 1TB SSD

-Read more about this Macbook [here](https://everymac.com/systems/apple/macbook_pro/specs/macbook-pro-m1-pro-8-core-cpu-14-core-gpu-14-2021-specs.html)
+Read more about this Macbook [here]([https://everymac.com/systems/apple/macbook_pro/specs/macbook-pro-m1-pro-8-core-cpu-14-core-gpu-14-2021-specs.html](https://everymac.com/systems/apple/macbook_pro/specs/macbook-pro-m2-pro-12-core-cpu-19-core-gpu-16-2023-specs.html))

 ## Homebrew / Terminal / Shell